 We saw a process of ordering medicines in place in the service.
 Patients' prescription-only medicines were not held in stock on the premises.
 All medications were ordered from appropriately registered suppliers.
 Most treatments were prescribed and ordered for individual patients.
-The service did not have a fridge in this service and a cool bag was used to transport medicines requiring refrigeration between the services.
-An appropriate thermostat system in place to record the temperature of the bag and to make sure medications were maintained at the correct temperature.
-A small number of emergency medicines were held in-stock and we saw these were stored appropriately and in-date.
+A system was in place to record the temperature of the dedicated clinical fridge to make sure medications were stored at the correct temperature.
+A small number of emergency medicines were held in stock and we saw these were stored appropriately and in-date.